 Air intakes were drawn in from the rocker panels to cool the rear brakes along with from behind the doors providing air to the engine’s four Weber carburetors.

-A clamshell-opening aluminum front hood and rear engine cover enabled easier and fast access to the car’s mechanical parts.
+A clamshell-opening aluminum front hood and rear engine cover enabled easier and fast access to the vehicle’s mechanical parts.

 Twin-circular headlamps, sourced from Fiat 850 Spider, were recessed flush with the nose to reduce drag.
 They were surrounded by Miuras signature ‘eyelashes’, an air intake for the front brakes.